manufacturing taste

 what is manufacturing taste?

-Occupiers are consumers making lifestyle decisions about where to live, work and belong.
-Design therefore cannot be generic.
-It must be intentional, legible and culturally aware.
+Occupiers are consumers making lifestyle decisions about where to live, work and belong in a market that offers them choice.

 Most developments respond to demand.